Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Data parameterizations and Unconstrained Fits to Data

 As we saw in Fig.~\ref{fig:p32wavephase}, the $f^{3/2}_1$ amplitude is small but not entirely negligible in this region, so we always fit together the $f^{3/2}_1$ and $f^{1/2}_1+f^{3/2}_1/2$ combination.
 In Table \ref{tab:Pinpa} we provide the updated parameters of the inelastic parameterization.
 Note that, in the inelastic region, although we fit the same parameterization and data we used in \cite{Pelaez:2016tgi}, there is a small change in the parameters since we are matching with the elastic part, for which we changed slightly our fitting strategy.

 The result of our UFD for $f_P= f^{1/2}_1+f^{3/2}_1/2$ in both the elastic and inelastic regions can be seen in Fig.~\ref{fig:pwavedata}, as a dashed line with its corresponding orange uncertainty band.
-Note the small contribution of the resonant shape around 1.4 GeV, and a somewhat clearer resonant shape around 1650 MeV.
-The smallness of the partial-wave modulus in the 1.2 to 1.6 GeV region, translates into a rather large uncertainty in the phase in that interval.
-The fit to the data has in the elastic region $\chi^2/dof=1.1$ and $\chi^2/dof=0.9$ in the inelastic one.
+Note the small contribution of the resonant shape around 1.4 GeV and a somewhat clearer resonant shape around 1650 MeV.
+The smallness of the partial-wave modulus in the 1.2 to 1.6 GeV region, translates into a rather large phase uncertainty in that interval.
+The fit to data in the elastic region has $\chi^2/dof=1.1$ and $\chi^2/dof=0.9$ in the inelastic one.